timsampson/appScriptV8parcel/README.md

 Clone the repo, run `npm install`, install Clasp globally `npm install @google/clasp -g` and if prompted for a dependency, inquirer@^6.0.0,  run `npm install inquirer@^6.0.0 -g`.

 If you are using Codespaces, Log in to clasp `clasp login --no-localhost`, othewise you can use `clasp login` at the terminal.
+Clasp will be installed when the Codespace is initially setup.

 Delete the existing .clasp.json file and then create your starter web app: `clasp create --type webapp  --title "Your Title" --rootDir ./appsscript`